Shark Pictures

 Reproduction: Ovoviviparous. litter up to 7.

-Photographs: Cocos Island (Costa Rica), Ningaloo Reef (Western Australia).
+Photographs: Cocos Island (Costa Rica).

 Reaction to divers: Moves away upon close approach.